-In a placebo-controlled safety and efficacy evaluation, 1,529 patients with urinary incontinence were randomized in a double-blind fashion to tolterodine ER 4 mg once daily, tolterodine 2 mg twice daily, or placebo.83 Both active dosage forms significantly decreased the number of urge incontinence episodes per week (by 71 and 60 percent, respectively) compared to placebo (33 percent).
+In a placebo-controlled safety and efficacy evaluation, 1,529 patients with urinary frequency (eight or more micturitions every 24 hours) and urge incontinence (five or more episodes per week) were randomized in a double-blind fashion to tolterodine ER 4 mg once daily, tolterodine 2 mg twice daily, or placebo.
+Efficacy was assessed at the end of the treatment period on the basis of the micturition diary variables.
+Tolerability and safety were assessed by evaluating the adverse events, electrocardiogram parameters, laboratory values, and treatment withdrawals.
+Both active dosage forms significantly decreased the number of urge incontinence episodes per week (by 71 and 60 percent, respectively) compared to placebo (33 percent).
 Micturition frequency decreased and volume increased in both tolterodine groups.
 The incidence of dry mouth was 23 percent in the tolterodine ER group, 30 percent in the tolterodine group, and eight percent in the placebo group.
-Of the 1,377 patients completing the study, 1,077 chose to continue with 12 months of open-label treatment with tolterodine ER 4 mg once daily.84 During the 12-month treatment period, efficacy of tolterodine ER was maintained, and there was no increase in the frequency of adverse events relative to the short-term treatment.
+Of the 1,377 patients completing the study, 1,077 chose to continue with 12 months of open-label treatment with tolterodine ER 4 mg once daily.
+During the 12-month treatment period, efficacy of tolterodine ER was maintained, and there was no increase in the frequency of adverse events relative to the short-term treatment.